Eventyret/DevHangout/README.md

 ##### Frontend

-400 Bad Requests on adding experience or education without an end date.
+**400 Bad Requests on adding experience or education without an end date.**

-**User Story:**
+*UserStory:*
-The User would login to their profile to proceed to add their education or experience.
+The User would log in to their profile to proceed to add their education or experience.
  This would then give a 400 error as the field would not be correct when posted.
 The "End date" would be blank.
- As this was not treated as null it would throw an expection and error.
+ As this was not treated as null it would throw an exception and error.

  This was fixed shortly after as we added a check for this, and also we added a date to it.
  So if the user would not fill it in we would pass null.
-If they toggled the `currently working here` we would grab todays date.
+If they toggled the `currently working here` we would grab today's date.
  We also changed the backend to by default make it required.

- Skills looked wierd:
+ **Skills looked weird**

+ *UserStory:*
-  The skills would be on top and the users skills itself would be at the bottom.
+  The skills would be on top and the user's skills itself would be at the bottom.
 Clicking a skill would remove the skills from the top but also the next one in the array.
 This would make it hard for the user to do this.

-  After this I redesigned it in the way that you if you click a skill we first check if the user has the skill, if they don't we make a post request with that skill and add it to the user skills.
+  After this, I redesigned it in the way that you if you click a skill we first check if the user has the skill if they don't we make a post request with that skill and add it to the user skills.
   If they already have it we will just `return` and give the user a notification.

- Mobile not looking to good for the profile and front page.
+ **Mobile not looking too good for the profile and front page.**

+ *UserStory:*
- There where some issues with smaller devices where things did not look good.
-Users reported to me that there where things that could be done.
+ There were some issues with smaller devices where things did not look good.
+Users reported to me that there were things that could be done.
  I redesigned it with smaller icons better breakpoints.

- Tables to cards
+ **Tables to cards**

+ *UserStory:*
  Looking at the table on mobile was hard,  so I used bootstrap to hide the tables on mobile and show cards instead.